Sanavesa/Sentiment-Analysis-for-Amazon-Reviews/README.md

   <li>Perform lemmatization</li>
 </ul>

-The average character length of the reviews were reduced from 309 to 183 characters.
+The average character length of the reviews were reduced from 309 to 183 characters (down by 40%).

 Next, I randomly sampled 100k instances of each class (positive and negative sentiment) to be the final processed dataset.
-By doing this, the model will be fitted on a high-quality dataset.
+By doing this, the model will be fitted on a high-quality dataset that is well-balanced.

 ## Feature Extraction
 So far the reviews are still in their textual format.
 By utilizing Sklearn, I was able to extract features from the reviews using TF-IDF, which is a value that is intended to reflect how important a word is to a dataset.
 This step converted each review from its textual format into an array of floats.